 for U.S. Foreign Policy

-Isobel Coleman is senior fellow at the Council on Foreign Relations in New York, where she focuses on the Middle East and South Asia.
-She is the director of CFR’s Civil Society, Markets, and Democracy Initiative.
-She is also the director of CFR’s Women and Foreign Policy Program.
-Her areas of expertise include democratization, civil society and economic development, regional gender issues, educational reform, and microfinance.
-She is the author and co-author of numerous publications, including Paradise Beneath Her Feet: How Women are Transforming the Middle East (Random House, 2010), Restoring the Balance: A Middle East Strategy for the Next President (Brookings Institution Press, 2008), and Strategic Foreign Assistance: Civil Society in International Security (Hoover Press, 2006).
-Her writings have also appeared in publications such as Foreign Affairs, Foreign Policy, The Washington Post, Financial Times, International Herald Tribune, USA Today, Christian Science Monitor, and online venues such as the TheAtlantic.com and CNN.com.
-She maintains a blog, “Democracy in Development,” on CFR.org.
-Dr. Coleman is a frequent speaker at academic, business, and policy conferences.
-In 2010, she served as a track leader for the Clinton Global Initiative.
+Dr. Coleman’s writings have appeared in publications such as Foreign Affairs, Foreign Policy, The New York Times, Washington Post, Financial Times, International Herald Tribune, USA Today, Christian Science Monitor, and Forbes, and online venues such as TheAtlantic.com and CNN.com.
+She also writes the blog “Democracy in Development” on CFR.org.
+She is a frequent speaker at academic, business, and policy conferences.
+In 2010, she served as a track leader at the Clinton Global Initiative.
 In 2011, Newsweek named her as one of “150 Women Who Shake the World.”

 Follow her on Twitter @Isobel_Coleman.